bids-standard/bep001/ProposedChangesToSpecification.md

 Updates to the specification is REQUIRED to extend the list of available suffixes.
 A new entry request or any suggestion to modify existing entries can be made by opening a GitHub issue on [BEP001 repository](https://github.com/bids-standard/bep001).
 Following principles MUST be respected:

 * List of available suffixes is a list of unique entries.
 Thus, more than one description for a single `_suffix` is not allowed.
-* Every suffix MUST belong to one and only one of the three suffix classes of **i)** `agglomerating suffixes (A)`, **ii)** `designation suffixes for qMRI maps (M)` and **iii)** `suffixes for conventional MRI contrasts (W)`.
+* Every suffix MUST belong to one and only one of the three suffix classes of **i)** `grouping suffixes (A)`, **ii)** `designation suffixes for qMRI maps (M)` and **iii)** `suffixes for conventional MRI contrasts (W)`.
 * Corresponding suffix class (`A`, `M` or `W`) must be denoted for every entry of the list of available suffixes.

 ***

-* `Agglomerating suffixes` MUST attain a clear description of the qMRI application that they relate to.
+* `Grouping suffixes` MUST attain a clear description of the qMRI application that they relate to.
 If available, hyperlinks to example applications and/or more detailed descriptions are encouraged.
-* If there exist an `agglomerating suffix` which relates to one or many `designation suffix for qMRI map`, all the relevances MUST be indicated in the description of the `agglomerating suffix` by the _"Associated output suffixes: "_ expression.
+* If there exist an `grouping suffix` which relates to one or many `designation suffix for qMRI map`, all the relevances MUST be indicated in the description of the `grouping suffix` by the _"Associated output suffixes: "_ expression.
-* Unless the pulse sequence is exclusively associated with a specific qMRI application (e.g. `MP2RAGE`), sequence names are NOT used as `agglomerative suffixes`.
+* Unless the pulse sequence is exclusively associated with a specific qMRI application (e.g. `MP2RAGE`), sequence names are NOT used as `grouping suffixes`.
-* `Agglomerating suffixes` MUST be used in conjuction with at least one of the `<indexable_metadata>-<index>` and `acq-<label>` key-value pairs.
+* `Grouping suffixes` MUST be used in conjuction with at least one of the `<indexable_metadata>-<index>` and `acq-<label>` key-value pairs.
 If existing `<indexable_metadata>-<index>` and `acq-<label>` key-value pairs are not enough to describe a new qMRI method, additional request is needed to extend those lists.

 ***

 * `Designation suffixes for qMRI maps` MUST attain a clear description of the parameter that they contain, **including the units**.
 If available, hyperlinks to example applications and/or more detailed descriptions are highly encouraged.

-* If there exist a `designation suffix for qMRI maps` that relates to one or many `agglomerative suffix`, all the relevances MUST be indicated in the description of the `designation suffix for qMRI map` by the _"Can be generated by: "_ expression.
+* If there exist a `designation suffix for qMRI maps` that relates to one or many `grouping suffix`, all the relevances MUST be indicated in the description of the `designation suffix for qMRI map` by the _"Can be generated by: "_ expression.

 ***